Switch Contrast

 International Summer Schools

-Every second year in May in the Competence Area Food Security and CEPLAS organize an international summer school on a specific topic in plant sciences.
+Every second year, CEPLAS and the Food Security Network organize an international summer school on a specific topic in plant sciences.
 At the summer school, up to 60 PhD students and Postdocs from all over the world come together for one week to learn more about specific topics in plant sciences, participate in workshops and network with other researchers.

-Usually CEPLAS and Food Security partner for the events with other research institutions to promote exchange and collaborations.
+Usually we partner for the event with other research institutions to promote exchange and collaborations.
 So far, summer schools have been organized with members of Washington State University, UC Davis, Michigan State University and IPK Gatersleben.

 CEPLAS/IPK International Summer School 2022 - "Translational Plant Biodiversity Research"

-53 PhDs from 19 countries meet since Monday at the monastery Kloster Steinfeld in the Eifel.
+53 PhDs from 19 countries met at the monastery Kloster Steinfeld in the Eifel.

-Participants of the current Summer School can expect a program in the Eifel region at Steinfeld Monastery, whose historical beginnings go back more than 1,000 years, that extends over five days and includes numerous workshops and lectures.
+Participants of the Summer School took part in a program in the Eifel region at Steinfeld Monastery, whose historical beginnings go back more than 1,000 years, that extended over five days and included numerous workshops and lectures.

-For example, the competence area "Food Security" of the University of Cologne has offered a workshop on global food security with discussions on current challenges to achieving and maintaining food security.
-Other workshops will focus on "Resilience for Scientists," "Publishing," and "Self-Presentation."
+For example, the competence area "Food Security" of the University of Cologne offered a workshop on global food security with discussions on current challenges to achieving and maintaining food security.
+Other workshops focused on "Resilience for Scientists," "Publishing," and "Self-Presentation."

-Among the numerous speakers of the Summer School are Andreas Weber, speaker of CEPLAS, but also some working group leaders of the IPK Leibniz Institute.
-A poster prize and a prize for the best presentation will be awarded.
-Stan Kopriva, Scientific Director of the Summer School, emphasizes that "we have brought together a very diverse group of PhD students who all have one thing in common, namely a fascination for plant sciences.
+Among the numerous speakers of the Summer School were Andreas Weber, speaker of CEPLAS, but also some working group leaders of the IPK Leibniz Institute.
+A poster prize and a prize for the best presentation were awarded.
+Stan Kopriva, Scientific Director of the Summer School, emphasized that "we have brought together a very diverse group of PhD students who all have one thing in common, namely a fascination for plant sciences.
 I am impressed by the quality of the students' contributions so far and their active participation in the discussions.
 We have all clearly missed this coming together."

 Jens Freitag, co-organizer from the IPK Leibniz Institute, emphasized at the event that "in addition to the joint organization and design, the importance of direct scientific exchange and intensive discussion after the experience of the Corona pandemic was felt to be of particular value by all those present."

-The IPK/CEPLAS Summer School is aimed at PhD students and young postdocs.
-They will learn more about recent developments in translational biodiversity research in plants as well as the exciting research being conducted in CEPLAS and IPK.
-In addition, participants will have the opportunity to present their results to a broad scientific audience and also further build their professional network by interacting with young and internationally renowned researchers in plant sciences.
+The IPK/CEPLAS Summer School was aimed at PhD students and young postdocs.
+They learned more about recent developments in translational biodiversity research in plants as well as the exciting research being conducted in CEPLAS and IPK.
+In addition, participants had the opportunity to present their results to a broad scientific audience and also further build their professional network by interacting with young and internationally renowned researchers in plant sciences.

-The Summer School is the prelude to a series of joint events with which the two partners CEPLAS and IPK intend to expand their already existing contacts into a lasting cooperation.
+The Summer School was the prelude to a series of joint events with which the two partners CEPLAS and IPK intend to expand their already existing contacts into a lasting cooperation.

 International CEPLAS Summer School 2019 "Transatlantic Summer School - Frontiers in Plant Sciences"